-Perschbach joined the Port in 2014 as the organization’s Executive Vice President of Business Development—leading a team that provides strategic support to grow advanced industries on the 1,900-acre campus, including aerospace, cybersecurity, defense, manufacturing and global trade.
+Perschbach joined the Port in 2014—leading a team that provides strategic support to grow advanced industries on the 1,900-acre technology innovation campus, including aerospace, cybersecurity, defense, manufacturing and global trade.
 The Port is one of South Texas’ fastest-growing economic engines—home to over 80 tenant customers and their more than 14,000 employees, which generate a regional economic impact of over $5.6 billion annually.

 Previously, he worked as an attorney in private practice with one of the nation’s largest law firms, where he counseled clients in sectors that include aerospace and advanced manufacturing.

-Perschbach’s current community leadership roles include serving as an ex-officio board member of the Dee Howard Foundation and as member of the board of trustees of the United Way of San Antonio and Bexar County.
-In 2018 he was appointed as Honorary Commander of the 502nd Airbase Wing / Joint Base San Antonio.
-In 2020 he was appointed as a member of the Board of Trustees of Our Lady of the Lake University (OLLU).
+In 2018 he was appointed Honorary Commander of the 502nd Airbase Wing / Joint Base San Antonio.
 He has also been named by the Business Journals as one of the country’s top 100 executives to watch in 2019.

 Perschbach holds an undergraduate degree in business administration from The George Washington University and earned his law degree from The University of Houston Law Center.